 - Docker and other container technologies force communication between isolated entities through a network abstraction— albeit virtual, which may not always be suitable and can create a security risk

 Figure 1: How docker was born

-In this article we’ll explore another way, recently adopted by Scylla, to achieve isolation between internal tasks of a complex database server, namely – systemd slices.
+In this article we’ll explore another way, recently adopted by ScyllaDB, to achieve isolation between internal tasks of a complex database server, namely – systemd slices.

 What are systemd slices?

 If we want to achieve a result like docker, without paying the full complexity price of docker, it pays to ask ourselves “what is docker made of?”

 Docker — and other Linux container technologies, rely on two pieces of infrastructure exposed by the kernel: namespaces and cgroups.
 Linux namespaces are not relevant to our investigation, but for completeness, they allow a process to establish a virtual view of particular resources in the system.
 For instance: by using the network namespace, a process would not be exposed to the actual network devices, but would view virtualized devices instead, that only exist in that private namespace.
 Other examples of namespaces are the process namespace, user namespace, etc.

 Cgroups are the Linux way of organizing groups of processes: roughly speaking a cgroup is to a process what a process is to a thread: one can have many threads belonging to the same process, and in the same way one can join many processes inside the same cgroup.

 By now, cgroups are nothing new: systemd uses cgroups heavily, and makes sure that every service that comprises the system is organized in its own cgroup.
 That allows systemd to better organize those services and more safely deal with operations like starting and stopping a service.